Drew Brees: Broadcasting career

-Following his retirement from the NFL, Brees was hired by NBC Sports to serve as the color analyst for the network's Notre Dame games and on Football Night in America, working in the booth alongside play-by-play announcer Mike Tirico.
+Following his retirement from the NFL, Brees was hired by NBC Sports in 2021 to serve as the color analyst for the network's Notre Dame games and on Football Night in America, working in the booth alongside play-by-play announcer Mike Tirico.
 He left after the season on May 15, 2022.

+In September 2025, Brees signed with ESPN's First Take as a weekly contributor.

+In November 2025, Fox hired Brees to be an NFL game analyst.
+The move coincides with the firing of Mark Sanchez for his role in an Indianapolis incident leading to his stabbing and subsequent arrest the previous month.

 Personal life

 Brees married his college sweetheart Brittany Dudchenko in February 2003.
-The couple have four children together; three sons born January 2009, October 2010, and August 2012, and a daughter in August 2014.
+The couple have four children together: three sons born January 2009, October 2010, and August 2012, and a daughter in August 2014.

 Brees moved to New Orleans not long after the devastation of Hurricane Katrina.
-He admits that it was tough moving to a city that was still in shambles from the hurricane; however, he and Brittany immediately fell in love with the culture and "soul" of the city.
+He admitted that it was challenging moving to a city that was still recovering from the hurricane; however, he and Brittany immediately fell in love with the culture and "soul" of the city.
 They purchased and renovated a home in Uptown New Orleans, where they still live.
 Brees admits in an interview that he thinks his family is now completed especially because three boys and one girl were always the couple's dream.
 All four children were born in New Orleans and are being raised there.
 The four priorities in Brees's life are faith, family, football, and philanthropy; otherwise known as the "four F's" by Brees.
 Brees kept a home in San Diego until he sold the property in 2012.

-Brees is a Christian.
+Brees is a Baptist.
 Brees was raised as a Christian but stated that he became committed at age 17 when he was at church with a torn ACL and was wondering who he was and what his purpose was in life.
 Brees later faced other trials such as tearing the labrum in his shoulder in 2005; however, he maintains that these setbacks only strengthened his relationship with God.

 A birthmark on the right side of his face led to bullying when he was younger.

 Throughout his youth, Brees attended Camp Champions, a co-ed summer camp in Marble Falls, Texas, for eight summers.
 Brees was twice voted "Most Outstanding Camper" by his peers during his tenure at the camp.

 On July 6, 2010, Brees released his first book, entitled Coming Back Stronger: Unleashing the Hidden Power of Adversity, co-authored by Chris Fabry.
 Coming Back Stronger opened at number 3 on the nonfiction bestseller list of The New York Times.

 In 2010, Brees appeared in the Season 7 finale of Entourage.